"Why would anyone visit a Naturopath"; biased skeptics against natural therapies would ask.

 The answer is provided by the medical system's failure to provide what is missing.

-70 to 80% of people visiting a Naturopath, do so, because they did not get proper answers to their questions and concerns about their problems, and further more, no "specific" answers of what they can do, to improve their health or situation.
-Patients within the medical system are to a certain degree made to be passive bystanders in their own health, taking their drugs, and keep doing so, as most drug treatments are "maintenance" treatments.
+70 to 80% of people visiting a Naturopath, do so, because they did not get proper answers to their questions and concerns about their problems, and further more, no "specific" answers of what they can do, to improve their health or situation from their GP, their Doctor.
+Patients within the medical system are mostly made passive bystanders in their own health, taking their prescriptions, and keep doing so, as most drug treatments are "maintenance" treatments.

 People like to take a more active role in improving their own health.